SirJakesalot/MinecraftMobIdentifier/docs/final.md

         model.addImg(manipulation)
         model.train()
 ```

+When we save the image to the dataset it is important to note that we do not save the whole image.
+We simply save the file path in a file that represents each model.

 ### Finding Centroids
 We reduced our problem of finding the centroids of each Minecraft MOB in an agents view to finding the centroids of each Minecraft MOB in the individual image croppings (of the agents view) generated using our cropper program.
 Our cropping program will generate two types of croppings: 1) A cropping containing one MOB (in which one centroid must be found), and 2) A cropping containing multiple MOBs (in which multiple centroids must be found).
 Below is a breakdown of the complications, methods and accuracies for both categories.